unocss/unocss/README.md

 .p-5 { padding: 1.25rem; }
 ```

 Congratulations!
-Now you got your own powerful atomic-css utilities, enjoy!
+Now you got your own powerful atomic CSS utilities, enjoy!

 ### Ordering

-UnoCSS will retain the order of the rules you defined to the generated CSS.
+UnoCSS keeps the order of the rules you defined to the generated CSS.
 Later ones come with higher priority.

 ### Shortcuts